 Go to the settings in the Logbook to control what information is shared with Health.

-If you decide to use Apple Health, and grant permission to mySugr Logbook to communicate with it, you should know that it will only sync new entries.
-Historic information will be not synchronized or backfilled to Health.
+If you decide to use Apple Health, and grant permission to mySugr Logbook to communicate with it, you should know that it will only sync new entries from mySugr into Health.
+Historic information from your logbook will be not synchronized or backfilled to Health.
+HOWEVER, historical data that you have in Apple Health will begin populating into mySugr when you set the permissions for mySugr to "read" the data that is there.

 NOTE: We recently discovered unusual behavior with data coming from some third-party apps communicating through Apple Health, and have temporarily disabled automatic approval of syncing data through Apple Health.